NickRycar/patch-management/README.md

 * Installs an OHAI plugin (based on the rackerlabs 'packages' plugin: https://github.com/rackerlabs/ohai-plugins/tree/master/plugins) that will catalog installed packages for evaluation.
 Provides a node['software'] automatic attribute that lists installed packages and their versions.

-* Iterates through the hash specified in node['patch-management']['packages'] and sets a node['patch-management']['patched'] boolean to true if all packages are installed and of the correct version, or false if any are not present, or of a version different than the one specified in the attribute hash.
+* Iterates through the hash specified in node['patch-management']['packages'] and sets a node['patch-management']['patched'] boolean to true if all packages are installed and of the correct version or later, or false if any are not present, or of a version different than the one specified in the attribute hash.

 ### patch-management::remediate

-* Iterates through the hash specified in node['patch-management']['packages'] and ensures that the packages contained theirein are installed and match the version specified in the hash.
+* Iterates through the hash specified in node['patch-management']['packages'] and ensures that the packages contained theirein are installed and at least the version specified in the hash.
+Installs packages that aren't present, upgrades those that are below the specified version.
 Will set node['patch-management']['patched'] to true if it completes without issue.

 Usage
 -----